 - Do all of the homework and reading.

-- Get extra help if you're having trouble understanding the subject matter.
-Don't wait until midterms or the final exam to try to get help.
+- Get extra help if you're having trouble understanding the subject matter—and don't wait until midterms or the final exam to find that help.

 College is a time for exploration and self-discovery.
-Some students experience a dip in their performance from high school to first year of college as they adjust to this new learning environment.
+Some students experience a dip in their performance from high school to the first year of college as they adjust to this new learning environment.
 Most students will work out what they need to do to survive and succeed.
 But, it is the student who needs to realize this.
-Parents, faculty advisors and administrators cannot do this for the student, although each will offer guidance and support.
-Take comfort in the knowledge that most students figure out the system and its expectations, and rebound to higher levels of performance.
+Parents, faculty advisors, and administrators cannot do this for the student, although each will offer guidance and support.

 KEEPING FIRST-YEAR STUDENTS ON COURSE